 After skateboarding's resurgence in the early 1970s, the sport has seen a fluctuation in public interest over the years.
 Another surge of interest from 1983 to 1991 included the rise of vert skating.
 The boards at this time were wider and characterized by big wheels.

 A national recession slowed the growth of skateboarding until 1993, when historians mark the fourth wave of skateboarding.
 Skateboards got thinner, lighter and had smaller wheels.
 It became more common for decks to have both a kicktail and a raised nose for increased trick possibilities.
 Skateboarding is still its "fourth wave" today, with no end in sight.

-For lots more information about skateboarding and related topics, check out the links on the next page.
+For lots more information about skateboarding and related topics, check out the links below.

 Related HowStuffWorks Articles